juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### Wave Tables

 One thing that is the same for all these programs to generate a sine tone, regardless of old or new, is that they are using a `wave table`.
 This is because this is the most efficient way of doing it.
 Instead of creating a program that would calculate each following value, it is much easier on the CPU to look up pre-stored values that are in the computer's memory.
-A wave table is like a sample, or recording, where the program "plays" or goes through each sample and restarts from the beginning when it reaches the end.
+A wave table is like an audio recording, where the program "plays" or goes through each sample, retrieves it, and restarts from the beginning when it reaches the end.
 The frequency of the sine tone changes depending on how fast or slow you "play" through the sample.

 [^1]: An interview with Charles Dodge (1993). <a href="https://www.jstor.org/stable/3681298">https://www.jstor.org/stable/3681298</a>